nestoru/docker-showcases/README.md

 $ docker stop regproxy dockreg #stop the containers in case they are running
 $ docker rm -f regproxy dockreg #remove regproxy and dockreg containers in case they exist
 $ docker build -t regproxy . #build the image, name it regproxy.
 The image id is provided upon completion
-$ docker run -v /var/docker-registry:/tmp/registry -d --name=dockreg --restart=always registry #run the registry container without exposing the insecure port, pointing to the mounted local docker-registry directory and make sure it restarts after reboot or if it crashes
+$ docker run -v /var/docker-registry:/tmp/registry -d --name=dockreg --restart=always registry #run the registry container without exposing the insecure port, pointing to the mounted local docker-registry directory and making sure it restarts after reboot or if it crashes
-$ docker run -p 443:443 -d --name=regproxy --restart=always --link dockreg:DOCKREG regproxy #run the proxy exposing the secure port, linking it to the registry container and make sure it starts after reboot or if it crashes
+$ docker run -p 443:443 -d --name=regproxy --restart=always --link dockreg:DOCKREG regproxy #run the proxy exposing the secure port, linking it to the registry container and making sure it starts after reboot or if it crashes

 $ # Hit https://dockreg.sample.com:8443/ from a browser.
-It should ask for your credentials and take you to your secured registry welcome message
+It should ask for your credentials and take you to a secure registry welcome message

+$ #Troubleshooting:
 $ docker logs proxy #In case of failure find out if the proxy run successfully.
 If not then remove,fix,build and run again.
 $ docker ps #to confirm the image is running and get its container id
 $ docker ps -a #to see all running and stopped instances including status
 $ docker exec <container name or id> ls -alrt  /var/log/apache2/ #to see last logs from running container

+$ #Wrap up:
 $ docker tag -f <image name or id> dockreg.sample.com/regproxy:latest #If everything went fine it is time to tag the images and repositories directories
 $ docker login https://dockreg.sample.com #you should be able to login.
 If you are not you missed something above
 $ docker push  dockreg.sample.com/regproxy:latest #This will take a while as you are uploading your image to the secure registry
 $ #access https://dockreg.sample.com/v1/search?q= from a browser and you should see your image listed there.
 Look into  /var/docker-registry/ in the host to confirm the data is there.
-Wwe want to make sure everything will work after a restart so run 'sudo reboot'
+We want to make sure everything will work after a restart so run 'sudo reboot'
-$ docker ps #must show the two containers running and the registry should still respond that is hosting regproxy image
+$ docker ps #must show the two containers running and the registry url should still respond that is hosting regproxy image
 $ tree ~/workspace/docker #This is the status of the docker projects so far which includes just building an internal secure registry
 ~/workspace/docker
 └── images